DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/days/module-3/week-8/graphs.md

 -   A graph is any collection of nodes and
     -   Much more relaxed in structure than a tree.
--   It doesn't need to have a root node (not every node needs to be accessible from a single node)
+-   It doesn’t need to have a root node (not every node needs to be accessible from a single node)
 -   It can have cycles (a group of nodes whose paths begin and end at the same node)
     -   Cycles are not always “isolated”, they can be one part of a larger graph.
 You can detect them by starting your search on a specific node and finding a path that takes you back to that same node.
 -   Any number of edges may leave a given node